Saint Petersburg: Contemporary era (1991–present)

 The law on the election of the City Governor was changed, breaking the tradition of democratic election by universal suffrage that started in 1991.
 In 2006, the city legislature re-approved Matviyenko as governor.
 Residential building had intensified again; real-estate prices inflated greatly, which caused many new problems for the preservation of the historical part of the city.

 Although the central part of the city has a UNESCO designation (there are about 8,000 architectural monuments in Petersburg), the preservation of its historical and architectural environment became controversial.
 After 2005, the demolition of older buildings in the historical centre was permitted.
 In 2006, Gazprom announced an ambitious project to build a skyscraper as part of the Gazprom City complex, with its main tower set to soar significantly higher than the city's most famous landmarks.
-The tower would be located opposite the Smolny Cathedral on the Neva river, and critics warned it could disrupt the architectural harmony of the city's landscape.
+The tower would be located opposite the Smolny Cathedral on the Neva river, and critics have warned it could disrupt the architectural harmony of the city's landscape.
 Urgent protests by citizens and prominent public figures of Russia against this project were not considered by Governor Valentina Matviyenko and the city authorities until December 2010, when after the statement of President Dmitry Medvedev, the city decided to find a more appropriate location for this project.
 In the same year, the new location for the project was relocated to Lakhta, a historical area northwest of the city centre, and the new project would be named Lakhta Center.
 Construction was approved by Gazprom and the city administration and commenced in 2012.
-The 462 m high Lakhta Center has become the first tallest skyscraper in Russia and Europe outside of Moscow.
+The 462 m high Lakhta Center has become the tallest skyscraper in Russia and in Europe outside Moscow.